CareGiver support - Building A Story that Evolves

 Helping synthesize and communicate ongoing research and insights

-Over the past four years, we’ve produced more than two hours of expert video content, along with a range of campaign and event materials designed to drive awareness and donations.
+Over the past four years, we’ve produced more than two hours of expert video content, along with a campaign and event materials designed to drive awareness and donations.

 What Made This Different

-On the surface, much of the content is straightforward (interviews, resources, and clear communication), but that’s not what defines the project.
+On the surface, much of the content is straightforward (interviews, resources, and clear communication), but that’s not what defines this project.
 What makes this work distinct is the level of collaboration.
-Gordie Howe Cares didn’t just ask us to produce content, they integrated our storytelling process into their decision-making process.
+Gordie Howe Cares didn’t just ask us to produce content; they integrated our storytelling process into their decision-making process.

 Story became a tool for: